Company with Midstate Pa. hub helped power moon images in 1969 – and Webb telescope images last week

 The Webb’s first images — the quality of which surprised even project leaders — generated global attention.
 But the long-term possibilities for the confluence of the Webb’s capabilities and the return to the moon?

-“Instead of mining the planet and using all of our natural resources here,” McAlonis said, “there could be some very available minerals and and very valuable things out in space that we can harvest there, process on the moon and bring back here.”
+“Instead of mining the planet and using all of our natural resources here,” McAlonis said, “there could be some very available minerals and very valuable things out in space that we can harvest there, process on the moon, and bring back here.”

 “It’s going to be just amazing,” he said.